Custom Exporter Extension

 The optional getDefaultFunction has the following API:

-If the converter object does not include the getDefaultCommand function, the command property on the buildConfig object could be undefined.
+If the converter object does not include the getDefaultCommand function, and the command property is not specified in the configuration, the command property on the buildConfig object will be null.

 You then pass generator context, converter, and extension config to the configure function provided by Assembler.